 For the night view at Ho Chi Minh, go to the roof top of 5 star hotel to view city view.

 any problem call me +84902004111

 Take picture at Opera house, the French building.

 Shopping in near Cho Benh Thanh market area,

 Visit the Quan Ngon for the transditional Vietnamese food.

 Drink Vietnamese coffee milk, thick , smell nice coffee.. over 8 years ago

 I spent about 5 days in Ho Chi Minh City, Vietnam in March this year and I absolutely loved it!

 My picks are the Cu Chi Tunnels, the Saigon Notre Dame Basilica and the War Remnants Museum.
 I also did a travel piece about 12 popular tourist sights I covered while I was there you might want to check it out to decide where to go! :)

 Rent a Honda Dream and just go.
 The American War Crimes Museum is something everyone should see - especially Americans (of which, I am one).
 Cu Chi isn't too far out of town and it's definitely worth the ride north.
 If you take a tour, you'll miss so much.
-Rent the bike - it's totally worth it. over 5 years ago
+Rent the bike - it's totally worth it. about 8 years ago